What is MiniMax?

 MiniMax is UW Recycling’s desk-side, self-service waste collection system based on the concept “minimize waste, maximize recycling”.
 MiniMax is a set of bins consisting of a 28-quart recycling bin and a smaller 3-quart mini garbage bin that can hang from the side of the recycling bin.

-MiniMax is self-service, which means that staff take responsiblity for emptying their bins into centralized recycling and garbage containers.
+MiniMax is self-service, which means that building occupants take responsibility for emptying their bins into centralized recycling and garbage containers.
 The self-service model builds awareness around recycling and promotes personal responsibility for waste generation.
 It also allows custodians to redirect their collection efforts to tasks more essential to the health of the University.
 Also, the bins are unlined, which significantly reduces the number of plastic liner bag that go to the landfill.

 Converting a building to MiniMax is about more than just bins.
-The entire building’s waste infrastructure is reviewed and bins are moved, removed, or added to allow for best coverage.
-The goal is to ensure there are common area bins (recycling, garbage, or even compost) available to all staff for emptying their MiniMax.
+The entire building’s waste infrastructure is reviewed and bins are moved, removed or added to allow for best coverage.
+The goal is to ensure there are common area bins (recycling, garbage, or even compost) available to all building occupants for emptying their desk-side MiniMax bins.

 MiniMax began in 2008 at the UW Tower with great success.
 It soon became the standard for all renovation and new construction projects on campus.
 In 2011, the MiniMax program incorporated the addition of centralized compost bins, serviced by custodians, as a standard component of MiniMax installation.
 This addition greatly increases the public area composting options available on campus.

 Taking care of it, you’re aware of it: that’s the concept behind the self-service nature of the MiniMax program.
 Use of MiniMax promotes personal responsibility for waste generation, building awareness around how much or how little waste we each generate.
 Self-sorting waste into appropriate recycling, composting and garbage bins further educates individuals about recycling best practices.